pooyavahidi/examples/ai/regression.md

 **Loss function**: A function that measures how well the model's prediction $\hat{y}$ for a single training example is compared to the actual target value $y$.

-The _squared error_ is a type of loss function which is commonly used for linear regression.
-The squared error is the square of the difference between the predicted value and the actual value.
-There are other types of loss functions used in different types of models.
-The squared error loss function is a common choice for linear regression.
+The _squared error_  and _absolute error_ are common [loss functions](https://developers.google.com/machine-learning/crash-course/linear-regression/loss#types_of_loss) used in regression models.
+Here, we will use the squared error loss function.

+Squared Error Loss function:

 $$Loss(\hat{y}^{(i)}, y^{(i)}) = (\hat{y}^{(i)} - y^{(i)})^2$$